rubiefawn/blog/content/blog/synchro.md

   return p >= 0 ? sqrtf(p) : -sqrtf(-p);
 }

-// This "mouth" waveform is inspired by the "formant" family of
+// This "mouth" waveform is inspired by the "Nth Formant" family of
 // waveforms available in Native Instruments' FM8.
-This version uses
+It's much cleaner
+// than FM8's versions of these waveforms, though that may not be
+// a desirable characteristic.
-// a sine wave as its base, but it also sounds neat when using triangle
+// This version uses a sine wave as its base, but it also sounds neat
-// or parabol instead.
+// when using triangle or parabol instead.
 // The "sync" parameter increases the base frequency of the sine wave,
 // but the overall period of the waveform is maintained by multiplying
 // it by an inverted sawtooth wave.